mkromkamp/rescheduler-lite/README.md

 ## Metrics

 Metrics are provided and OpenMetrics format and exposed on the `/metrics` path.
-There are three different types of metrics exposed
+The following types of metrics exposed

 - Node/host metrics, prefixed with `node_`
 - Dotnet CLR metrics, prefixed with `dotnet_`
+- Http metrics, prefixed with `http_`
 - Application metrics, prefixed with `sched_`